 Acupuncture works by stimulating and activating several mechanisms in the body such as peripheral and central nervous systems; immune system’s inflammatory response, endogenous opioid system – a natural pain-relieving mechanism in the nervous system, pain inhibition system in the central nervous system, which is believed to be dysfunctional in fibromyalgia.
 Acupuncture is believed to correct neuroendocrine dysfunctions by stimulating endorphins in the midbrain.
 Endorphins have multiple homeostatic effects on the neuroendocrine system and are known to reduce pain, improve mood, and increase the patient’s sense of well-being.
 The number of sessions a person may require will depend on the symptoms and their severity.

 Acupuncture has many potential health benefits for fibromyalgia, including: lower pain levels, better sleep, immune system regulatory effect, enhanced relaxation, better overall health.
 Acupuncture therapy has several advantages over conventional fibromyalgia treatments, such as: low risk and no negative interactions with drugs or supplements.

 Fibromyalgia can be difficult to treat, and a combination of treatments may be necessary to control your symptoms.
 If you’re having trouble finding relief for your fibromyalgia pain, it may be worth trying acupuncture and homeopathy.

-Discover the hidden healing power of small granules and gentle acupuncture treatment I’m only one click away!
+Discover the gentle acupuncture treatment I’m only one click away!